IBw02/ChatDB_Project/README.md

 ## Features
 - **Explore Databases**: View available tables and their attributes in a selected database.
-- **Generate Sample Queries**: Dynamically create example queries, including aggregation, filtering, sorting, and `JOIN`.
+- **Generate Sample Queries**: Dynamically create example queries, including aggregation, filtering, sorting, and joins.
+- **Support for Specific SQL Constructs**: Generate queries with specific constructs like `GROUP BY`, `HAVING`, `WHERE`, `JOIN`, and `ORDER BY`.
+- **Dynamic Query Type Selection**: Allows users to select the desired SQL construct type from a dropdown menu.
 - **Natural Language Queries**: Parse user input to generate and execute SQL queries.
-- **Data Upload**: Upload CSV files to create or update tables in the database.
+- **File Upload**: Upload CSV files to create or update tables in the database.
 - **SQL/NoSQL Toggle**: Support switching between SQL and NoSQL databases (MongoDB support planned).
 - **Interactive Web Interface**: User-friendly interface built with HTML, CSS, and JavaScript.